class Tensor(T, S)

 (shape : Array(Int), value : Number) : Tensor(T, S)

-of a provided shape, filled with a value.
+Creates a Tensor of a provided shape, filled with a value.
 The generic type

 is inferred from the value